Indirect Speech in Spanish Grammar

 Example

-Indirect speech in Spanish: the basics
+Indirect speech: the basics

 Direct speech repeats someone’s utterance word-for-word and is placed within quotation marks (comillas: «…»).